taspeotis/DeltaCompressionDotNet/README.md

 The library is not tied to any particular architecture, the code should execute on x86, x64 and ia64.

-It's unlikely that *DeltaCompressionDotNet* will work on operating systems other than Windows (à la Mono).
+It's unlikely that *DeltaCompressionDotNet* will work on operating systems other than Windows (Ã  la Mono).

 ## Bugs/Feedback